pacifics/PassDao/README.md

 - By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we avoid useless blocked ethers in the Dao.
 It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, unless the Dao is not funded and the contractor proposal not completed.
 We use this method for the first Project Manager proposal and the primary funding.

+- There is no calldata function.
+The send functions are at the end of methods or with a mutex.

 - There is no split function.

 - Make a proposal will cost board meeting fees.
 In case of funding or Dao rules proposals, the fees return to the creator if the quorum is reached.

 - A period to consider or set the proposal is foreseen before each board meeting.

+- The shareholders should vote on contractor proposals as it's the only way to receive board meeting fees and contractor tokens.
+The contractor proposal can foresee an inflation rate for the reward of tokens which will incentivize voters to vote early.

 - The Dao votes to decide when the shares and contractor tokens can be transfered.